 Recently Offered Courses

 The Department of French and Italian offers a wide variety of courses each semester from introductory language and literature, to special topics seminars.
-Recent examples include: Literature and Law; Medical French, French for Business; The Contemporary Press and Media; Francophone literature; French and Francophone Cinema; French Feminisms; Minority Issues & Immigration in France; Dangerous Bodies: Women in 19th Century Art and Literature; Made-in-Italy: Italianness in Italy and Abroad; Famous Women from Antiquity to the Renaissance; Contemporary Italian Cinema; Classic Italian Cinema; Dante’s Divine Comedy; City Fictions; and Italian Society and Culture.
+Recent examples include: Literature and Law; Medical French, French for Business; The Contemporary Press and Media; Francophone literature; French and Francophone Cinema; French Feminisms; Early Modern Literature and Medicine; Travel Literature; Contemporary Italian Cinema; Classic Italian Cinema; Dante’s Divine Comedy; City Fictions; Literature and Science in France, 1750-1880; and Italian Society and Culture.

-Candidates for French Honors who meet college requirements must maintain a 3.5 grade point average in all French courses and complete 36 hours in French.
+Candidates for Honors who meet college requirements must maintain a 3.5 grade point average in all French courses and complete 36 hours in French.
 They must complete a minimum of one semester at an approved program in a French-speaking country.
 During the second semester of the junior year, candidates submit an application to the departmental Honors Committee, indicating the topic of their thesis and the approval of their thesis advisor.
-During the senior year, candidates must complete one 7000-level course, which can be counted as part of the major.
 An oral examination on the thesis and its area is to be completed during the final semester of undergraduate study.
-Students may also be invited to apply to Pi Delta Phi, the National French Honor Society or Gamma Kappa Alpha, the National Italian Honor Society.
+Students may also be invited to apply to Pi Delta Phi, the National French Honor Society.

 BA/MA (4+1) Program in French